green-code-initiative/ecoCode-android/README.md

 ![Screenshot](android-plugin/docs/screenshot.png)

-<sub>The custom GUI depicted above is not part of this open source project.
-Reserved to educational purpose only.</sub>
+<sub>The custom GUI above is reserved to educational purpose only.</sub>

 🤝 Partners
 ------------